Richard Corbett: After Brexit

+Now retired, Corbett has continued to speak and write about European affairs.
+He authored the primer booklet "The Progressive Potential of the EU" that is being used for training of candidates and activists of the Party of European Socialists in the 2024 European elections.

 Other activities

 Richard Corbett versus the UK Independence Party

 Richard Corbett was an early critic of the United Kingdom Independence Party (UKIP).

 In June 2004, he drew attention, in The Independent newspaper, to UKIP links with the far-right British National Party in that year's local elections: "In Yorkshire, where both the BNP and UKIP put up candidates, they appear to have come to an arrangement not to stand against one another".

 Richard Corbett's pamphlet 25 Things You Didn't Know When You Voted For UKIP.

 Following Ashley Mote's imprisonment in September 2007 for fraud, Corbett called on the government to change the law which allowed the former UKIP MEP to be paid in full during his spell in jail.
 The Minister responsible for payment of MEPs (and MPs), Harriet Harman, promised to look into the matter.

 Corbett continued to campaign vigorously against the UK Independence Party in the run-up to the 2014 European elections.
 After they secured the biggest share of the vote in these elections, he subsequently wrote "I think it is a mistake to focus exclusively on UKIP's racism.
 That unsavoury side of UKIP has been adequately exposed by others [...]
 We need to expose them on their policies".